sfigg/commercialization-public/test/hlk/testref/wi-fi-direct-performance-scenario-tests.md

 ### <span id="WaitForInput"></span><span id="waitforinput"></span><span id="WAITFORINPUT"></span>WaitForInput

 Specifying this flag will force the LoadSettings function to wait for console input before continuing with the test.
-This is useful for manually running tests in a batch since there’s no synchronization between tests.
+This is useful for manually running tests in a batch since there's no synchronization between tests.

 ### <span id="Usage"></span><span id="usage"></span><span id="USAGE"></span>Usage